Boundary deconfined quantum criticality at transitions between symmetry-protected topological chains

-It can be shown that the effective low-energy action of $U^e$ and $U^0$ on, say, the left boundary is such that they commute only up to a projective phase $\omega$ or $\bar \omega$, leading to a three-fold degenerate ground state space (per edge) \cite{geraedtsmotrunich}.
+The effective low-energy action of $U^e$ and $U^0$ on each boundary is such that they commute only up to a projective phase $\omega$ or $\bar \omega$, leading to a threefold degenerate ground state space (per edge) \cite{geraedtsmotrunich}.

-The projective symmetry action on the edge can be detected by the string order parameters in the bulk.
-That is, if we study operators of the form $\cdots X_{2j-6} X_{2j-4} X_{2j-2} \cO_{2j}$ (this is a $\bZ_3^e$-string operator), then only operators where $\cO_{2j}$ have $\bZ_3^o$ charge have long-range order (LRO) \cite{Pollmann12b}, and vice versa for the other symmetry.
-For instance, $H_\omega$ has LRO in an $\omega$-charged $U^e$-string operator
+The edge projective symmetry action is detectable via bulk string order parameters.
+That is, among operators of the form $\cdots X_{2j-6} X_{2j-4} X_{2j-2} \cO_{2j}$ (a $\bZ_3^e$-string operator), only those with $\bZ_3^o$-charged $\cO_{2j}$ have have long-range order (LRO) \cite{Pollmann12b}, and vice versa for the other symmetry.
+For instance, $H_\omega$ has LRO in an $\omega$-charged $\bZ_3^e$-string operator

-while $H_{\bar \omega}$ has an $\bar \omega$-charged $U^e$-string operator.
+while $H_{\bar \omega}$ has an $\bar \omega$-charged $\bZ_3^e$-string operator.
 While the left hand side of Eq.~\eqref{eq:sop} is unity only for the fixed-point Hamiltonian $H_\omega$, it remains nonzero throughout the SPT phase \cite{Pollmann12b}.